About this project

 Moana Nui a Hiva

-Dr. Michael Charles
+Dr Michael Charles

-Professor Leonie Pihama
+Prof. Leonie Pihama

 Te Ātiawa, Waikato, Taranaki

-Ngapuhi, Te Arawa, Rangitane
+Ngāpuhi, Te Arawa, Rangitāne

-Rereata Makiha
+Rereata Mākiha

-Rereata Mākiha is a renowned Māori knowledge holder, broadcaster, and cultural leader whose life’s work has centred on preserving and revitalising mātauranga Māori, particularly the maramataka (Māori lunar calendar), Tatai arorangi, and mahi taiao.
-Rereata has over four decades in media, serving in senior roles at TVNZ and Māori Television.
-A respected kaumātua and cultural advisor, he has guided institutions such as the University of Auckland, Auckland Council, and Te Puni Kōkiri, and played a key role in initiatives promoting Māori environmental frameworks, indigenous education, and traditional navigation.
-His influence spans from local wānanga to national policy, including as a member of the Matariki Advisory Group.
-In 2022, he was named Senior New Zealander of the Year for his tireless dedication to ancestral knowledge, intergenerational teaching, and the wellbeing of people and the environment in Aotearoa.
+Rereata Mākiha is a renowned Māori knowledge holder, broadcaster and cultural leader.
+His life’s work has centred on preserving and revitalising mātauranga Māori, particularly the maramataka (Māori lunar calendar), tātai arorangi and mahi taiao.
+Rereata has over four decades of experience in the media, serving in senior roles at TVNZ and Māori Television.
+A respected kaumātua and cultural advisor, he has guided institutions such as the University of Auckland, Auckland Council, and Te Puni Kōkiri playing a key role in initiatives that promote Māori environmental frameworks, Indigenous education and traditional navigation.
+As a member of the Matariki Advisory Group, his influence extends across local, regional and national contexts.
+In 2022, he was named Senior New Zealander of the Year for his tireless dedication to ancestral knowledge, intergenerational teaching and the wellbeing of people and the environment in Aotearoa.

 Ngāti Kahungunu

-Prof. Rhys Jones
+Dr Rhys Jones

-Dr Rhys Jones is a public health physician and Associate Professor in Māori Health at Te Kupenga Hauora Māori, Waipapa Taumata Rau | University of Auckland.
-He has a leadership role in Māori Health teaching and learning in the Faculty of Medical and Health Sciences.
+Dr Rhys Jones is a public health physician, Associate Professor and Co-Director of teaching in Māori health at Te Kupenga Hauora Māori, Waipapa Taumata Rau University of Auckland.
 His research addresses Indigenous health and health equity, with an emphasis on environmental wellbeing and decolonial approaches to planetary health.
 Rhys is a passionate advocate for health equity, Indigenous rights and climate justice.
-He was a founding co-convenor of OraTaiao: The New Zealand Climate and Health Council, and is co-director of Climate Health Aotearoa, a national climate change and health research network.
+He was a founding Co-Convenor of Ora Taiao: The New Zealand Climate and Health Council, and is Co-Director of Climate Health Aotearoa, a national climate change and health research network.

 Garrwa, Barunggam